The Art Institute of Atlanta

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 113 teachers has declined by 56% over five years.
+- The teacher population of 113 teachers has stayed relatively flat over five years.

 |The Art Institute of Atlanta||(GA) Community College Avg.|